RBS to refer rejected small firms to peer-to-peer lenders

-LONDON Britain's biggest lender to small businesses, Royal Bank of Scotland (RBS.L), will start steering its rejected corporate loan applicants to alternative finance providers from next week, it said on Thursday.
+LONDON Britain's biggest lender to small businesses, Royal Bank of Scotland, will start steering its rejected corporate loan applicants to alternative finance providers from next week, it said on Thursday.

 RBS, which provides a third of all lending to small and medium sized enterprises in Britain, said it expects to advise thousands of businesses to contact peer-to-peer lenders Funding Circle and Assetz Capital.